Davide-1998/Extractive_summarization_framework/README.md

 weights list.

 ## Changing spacy pipeline
-The _Dataset_ class allows the user to change the spacy pipeline used during the computation.
+The _Dataset_ class allows the user to change the spacy model used during the computation.
 To do so, just call the method:
 `myDataset.set_spacy_pipeline('en_core_web_md')`
+In this example the "en_core_web_md" is the name of the spacy model to use.
 Every downloaded spacy pipeline can be used, but just some of them have the sentence similarity feature.
 To check which spacy pipelines are downloaded in the system just run the command `spacy info`.
 It is important to notice that **the pytextrank pipeline will be added to the chosen spacy pipeline**